meilisearch/documentation/resources/cookbooks/running_production.md

 > For more information on MeiliSearch authentication and API keys see the **[Authentication Docs](https://docs.meilisearch.com/guides/advanced_guides/authentication.html)**.
 For more information on MeiliSearch options and flags see the **[Installation Docs](https://docs.meilisearch.com/guides/advanced_guides/installation.html#download-and-launch)**

-As for now, we don't want to expose your MeiliSearch to the external world.
-We want it to run safely inside your own environment.
-So we will make it available only locally, by telling it to be available in the local backloop IP adress `127.0.0.1`.
+As for now, it is not time yet to expose your MeiliSearch instance to the external world.
+To keep running it safely inside your own environment, make it available locally at `127.0.0.1`.
 This means that only programs running on your machine are allowed to make requests to your MeiliSearch instance.
-We will use a proxy server in step 3 to make it available to the outside world.

 ### 2.2.
 Enable and start service

-The service file we just built is all we need for creating our service.
-Now we must `enable` the service to tell the operating system that we want it to run MeiliSearch at every boot.
-We can finally `start` the service to make it run inmediately.
-We can check everything is working smoothly by checking the service `status`.
+The service file you just built is all you need for creating your service.
+Now you must `enable` it to tell the operating system that we want it to run MeiliSearch at every boot.
+You can then `start` the service to make it run immediately.
+Ensure everything is working smoothly by checking the service `status`.

 ```bash
 # Set the service meilisearch